NHOrus/srwq-compilation/episode-05.md

 "What the hell kind of bullshit is this?!?!?
 Start making sense or I'll never have your child!!"

-The room suddenly grows extremely quite, except for Arado' anguished gasp of pain.
+The room suddenly grows extremely quiet, except for Arado' anguished gasp of pain.
 Even Latooni looks up from what she's doing.

 "Er, I mean, 'you'll never have children'.
 Freudian slip."